-Established in 1989 by Douglas Van Tress and Chauwarin Tuntisak, The Golden Triangle began by selling artifacts and antiques from just one country - Thailand.
-Over the years, the store expanded its offerings to include antiques from all over Asia and more recently, Europe.
-In 2006, The Golden Triangle launched its own modern collection hand-crafted from salvaged hardwoods.
-Today, the store's inventory is richly eclectic --a unique blend of ancient and modern, rustic and refined that transcends chronological and national boundaries.
+Established in 1989 by Douglas Van Tress and Chauwarin Tuntisak, The Golden Triangle originally sold artifacts and antiques from just one country - Thailand.
+Over the years, the store expanded its offerings to include collectables from all over Asia and increasingly, Europe.
+Since 2006, the store has featured modern furnishings made from reclaimed exotic hardwoods as well as contemporary Chicago-made case goods and upholstered sofas and chairs.
+The store's inventory is richly eclectic --a satisfying blend of ancient and modern, rustic and refined that transcends chronological and national boundaries.

-In 2007, The Golden Triangle moved to a 23,000 square foot gallery just north of the Chicago River.
-The challenge was to create a display environment as unique as the store's inventory.
-Under Tuntisak's art direction, what was once a cavernous warehouse was transformed into an archiectural "village" with authentic building facades arranged around an Asian treelined court yard.
-Moving through the block-long store, the visitor passes through distinct architectural and historical zones --a British Colonial veranda house, a serene courtyard, a Chinese scholar's house and a modern wing housing pieces from all periods and places.
+The most distinctive aspect of the store is its physical layout and design.
+Under Tuntisak's art direction, what was once an 18,000 square-foot warehouse along the Chicago River was transformed into an architectural "village" complete with authentic building facades arranged around a tree-lined interior court yard.
+Moving through the nearly block-long space, the visitor passes through distinct architectural and historical zones --a British Colonial veranda house, a serene courtyard, a Chinese scholar's house and a modern wing housing pieces from all periods and places.

 The architectural vignettes have a dual purpose: to show the beauty and function of each piece and to show how they can be used in a modern home.
-Though it is helpful to see a store’s inventory online, Antiques are tactile things.
+Though it is helpful to see a store's inventory online, Antiques are tactile things and reward direct inspection.
 Wood, stone and ceramic and glass engender distinct feelings and impressions that cannot be fully recorded in a photo.
-Likewise, the multi-dimensional patina that develops on the surface of a piece is difficult to capture.
-The owners confess to being a little old-fashioned; they hope you find the website interesting and informative but that they have a chance to meet you in the store, face-to-face as you begin your collecting and decorating adventure.
+Likewise, the rich patina that develops on the surface of a piece is difficult to capture electronically.
+As interesting and informative as you may find the website, the owners do hope to meet you in person, face-to-face, as you begin your collecting and decorating adventure.

 Going Ancient at The Golden Triangle